gbmhunter/blog/content/programming/firmware/controlling-led-brightness-using-pwm/_index.md

 ## Further Reading

-Another way to control LEDs is with constant-current drivers or sinks.
+An alternative way to PWM is to control LEDs is with [constant-current drivers or sinks](/electronics/components/current-sources-and-sinks/).
+Rather than digitally switch the LED on and off really quickly, this technique allows you to change the current going through the LED(s).
+It's generally are more expensive and complex solution, but can be a good choice in some situations, especially if you need the a current regulated SMPS anyway to power a string of LEDs.

 The [CodeInsecurity "The problem with driving LEDs with PWM" blog post](https://codeinsecurity.wordpress.com/2023/07/17/the-problem-with-driving-leds-with-pwm/)[^codeinsecurity-the-problem-with-driving-leds-with-pwm] is a good read.
+It explains temporal dithering to artificially increasing the resolution of the PWM.

 The code used to generate the PWM examples on this page can be found at https://github.com/gbmhunter/blog-controlling-led-brightness-using-pwm.